Introduction to Loro's Rich Text CRDT

 Summary

 This article presents Loro's rich text algorithm design and implementation.
 Its correctness is readily demonstrable.
 It can be built upon any existing List CRDT algorithm.
-It allows Loro to support rich text collaboration using REG and Fugue (opens in a new tab), combining the strengths of multiple CRDT algorithms.
+It allows Loro to support rich text collaboration using Eg-walker and Fugue (opens in a new tab), combining the strengths of multiple CRDT algorithms.

 We are continuously refining its design and actively seeking design partners.
 We are open to all forms of feedback and constructive criticism.
 Should you have any proposals for collaboration, please reach out to zx@loro.dev